USD 252 million budget committed (2015-2017)

 Focus on capacity development: Building a transparent and cost-effective national procurement system

 When he was 34, Ivan Zelenskiy, a power plant engineer in the Poltava region of Ukraine, was diagnosed with myeloid leukemia.
-To add to the shock of the diagnosis, he soon discovered that the treatment he now needed daily would cost him up to 1,000 USD per month.
-While there was a state program to provide this treatment for free, resources allowed to cover only one of three patients.
-He was not covered.
+To add to the shock of the diagnosis, he soon discovered that the treatment he now needed daily would cost him up to US$1,000 per month.
+While there was a state programe to provide this treatment for free, available resources were enough to cover a third of patients and he not covered.

 “It was difficult for us to understand who bought medicines, at what price, and how the number of patients that could be covered was calculated” - Ivan Zelenskiy